Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 The Seahearths operate as independent economic centers, each specializing in different crafts—armor from Grimvein, engines from Brodun, ship hulls from Dravhild, and enchanted metalwork from Kraesund.
 While gold and silver exist, **iron, salt, and coral** serve as common measures of wealth.

-Though Drenvold trades freely with Vardessa and Njorath, relations with the Supremacy remain hostile.
-The mountain passes are heavily fortified, and maritime patrols regularly intercept Supremacy vessels that drift too close to their waters.
+Drenvold trades freely with Vardessa, Njorath and Vass'Kaal, also having a tenuous relationship with the Supremacy.

 ---